 Responses of grief and anger are normal feelings to experience when receiving a cancer diagnosis, but such emotions need not be destructive.

-The NCI say that, in addition to discussing your feelings with healthcare professionals and your trusted support group, it may help to keep a journal and write down your feelings, in order to fully process them.
+The NCI say that, in addition to discussing your feelings with healthcare professionals and your trusted support group, it may help to keep a journal and

 In a vlog, Nance said that these negative emotions can sometimes be used for leverage.
 For instance, anger helped her to understand that she didn’t want cancer to take hold of her entire life.